logeshwari2004/Ex-No-7-Interfacing-LM35-Temperature-sensor-and-calculate-the-sensitivity-of-the-output/README.md

 ## Result :

-Temperature sensor LM35 is interfaced to LPC2148 and its output is measured
+Temperature sensor LM35 is interfaced to LPC2148 and its output is measured.